-Many countries around the world have laid claim to being the cradle of civilisation.
+Many countries around the world have laid claim to being the cradle of civilization.
 While many of them have valid points, it’s hard to argue that modern democracy and social values were to some extent born in Ancient Greece.
 The country is still beautiful today, and there are many wonderful places to visit.
 Here are 20 stunning locations in Greece to persuade you to travel there!

 Zakynthos

-Parthenon Acropolis
+The Parthenon Acropolis

-We’re tempted to simply write “the whole of Athens” and leave the article there, but honestly there’s so much to see in Athens that we need to break it down.
-The Parthenon Acropolis was once a temple to the Greek deity Athena, and you can still feel the energy crackling in its ruins.
+The Parthenon Acropolis was once a temple to the Greek deity Athena.
+You can still feel the energy crackling in its ruins.

 Samaria Gorge

 In a country renowned for its historical and cultural significance, Samaria Gorge still finds a way to stand out.
-This protected gorge boasts incredible views and isn’t despoiled by the worst excesses of humanity, so it’s the perfect place to go if you’re looking for a nature retreat.

 Santorini